Meet our pediatricians

 After residency, Dr. Burgess began private practice with Texas Children's Pediatric Associates in Sugar Land, TX.
 In 1998 she moved to the Dallas area and joined Cook Children's Physicians Network, becoming the founding partner of the Flower Mound CCPN office.
 She is Board Certified by the American Board of Pediatrics.

 Dr. Burgess met her husband in Houston, and they married in 1994.
 They have three children.
-She loves to spend time with her family, and enjoys scrapbooking, step aerobics, and church activities.
-They are members of Rockpoint Church.
+She loves to spend time with her family, and enjoys scrapbooking, working out, and church activities.
+They are members of Rockpointe Church.

 Beth Montigue, M.D., F.A.A.P.